DianaNites/cargo-sysroot/README.md

 A (dumb) tool to compile libcore and friends for no_std crates.

 This is not a wrapper like `cargo xbuild` or `xargo`, this is a standalone tool you call once.
+This has the nice benefit of actually working with standard tools like RLS, clippy, or even the simple `cargo check`.

 ## Prerequisite